zehreken/zehreken.github.io/_posts/2016-05-17-case-study-on-string-performance.markdown

 ---
 layout: post
-title: Case Study on Using RegEx to Improve Game Performance
+title: Case Study On Using RegEx To Improve Game Performance
 ---
 **Dealing** with strings is always a hassle.
 Since they are immutable, procedures with strings are slow and memory heavy.
 For the last two months I have been working on a word game for mobile devices.
 As you know, we programmers are responsible for the performance of our games on mobile platforms because of limited resources on the devices.